postfinance/kubenurse/README.md

 kubenurse is configured with environment variables:

 - `KUBENURSE_INGRESS_URL`: An URL to the kubenurse in order to check the ingress
-- `KUBENURSE_SERVICE_URL`: An URL to the kubenurse in order to check the kubernetes service
+- `KUBENURSE_SERVICE_URL`: An URL to the kubenurse in order to check the Kubernetes service
 - `KUBENURSE_INSECURE`: If "true", TLS connections will not validate the certificate
 - `KUBENURSE_EXTRA_CA`: Additional CA cert path for TLS connections
 - `KUBENURSE_NAMESPACE`: Namespace in which to look for the neighbour kubenurses
-- `KUBENURSE_NEIGHBOUR_FILTER`: A label selector to filter neighbour kubenurses
+- `KUBENURSE_NEIGHBOUR_FILTER`: A Kubernetes label selector (eg. `app=kubenurse`) to filter neighbour kubenurses
-- `KUBENURSE_ALLOW_UNSCHEDULABLE`: If this is `"true"`, path checks to neighbouring kubenurses are only made if they are running on schedulable nodes.
-This requires get/list/watch access to `api/v1 Node` resources
+- `KUBENURSE_ALLOW_UNSCHEDULABLE`: If this is `"true"`, path checks to neighbouring kubenurses are made even if they are running on unschedulable nodes.
 - `KUBENURSE_USE_TLS`: If this is `"true"`, enable TLS endpoint on port 8443
 - `KUBENURSE_CERT_FILE`: Certificate to use with TLS endpoint
 - `KUBENURSE_CERT_KEY`: Key to use with TLS endpoint